Wimmics/HOWTO_Virtuoso-Docker/Basic/Installation.md

 all the information of the virtuoso.ini could be updated :

 https://people.cs.aau.dk/~matteo/notes/virtuoso-setup-on-docker.html
-From the the docker image documentation, the naming convention are the followings :
+From the docker image documentation, the naming convention are the followings :
 `VIRT_$SECTION_$KEY=VALUE` Where :
-*    VIRT is common prefix to group such  variables together (always in upper case)
+*    VIRT is a common prefix to group such  variables together (always in upper case)
 *  SECTION is the name of the [section] in virtuoso.ini (case insensitive)
 *   KEY is the name of a key within the section (case insensitive) VALUE is the text to be written into the key (case sensitive)